 I was thrilled to give a talk this year at AGU in the full-day, highly subscribed Biosphere-Atmosphere Greenhouse Gas Fluxes in Terrestrial Ecosystems IV session organized by Paul Stoy, Christopher Williams, and Todd Scanlon.
-I’m looking forward to publishing these results very soon!
+I’m looking forward to publishing these results!

 I defended my thesis entitled “Field Measurement of the Fate of Atmospheric H2 in a Forest Environment: from Canopy to Soil” on October 4, 2012.